moabk/swapdex-core/README.md

 One of the quickest ways to get wanchain up and running on your machine is by using Docker:

 ```
-docker run -d --name wanchain-node -v /home/ubuntu/wanchain:/root \
+docker run -d --name swapdex-node -v /home/ubuntu/swapdex:/root \
            -p 8545:8545 -p 17717:17717 \
            wanchain/client-go --rpc
 ```

-This will start gwan in fast-sync mode with a DB memory allowance of 1GB just as the above command does.
+This will start sdx in fast-sync mode with a DB memory allowance of 1GB just as the above command does.
 It will also create a persistent volume in your home directory for saving your blockchain as well as map the default ports.
 Do not forget `--rpcaddr 0.0.0.0`, if you want to access RPC from other containers and/or hosts.
 By default, `gwan` binds to the local interface and RPC endpoints is not accessible from the outside.